New here? Start here.

 Most people realise this only after 40—the definition of fitness doesn’t change suddenly.
 It just stops meaning what it used to.

 There’s no clear moment where it happens.
 One phase blends into another.
 What once felt like a simple equation—look better, feel better—begins to lose precision.
-The mirror still matters, but it no longer explains everything.

 And slowly, without any formal shift, the conversation begins to change.